OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 Edit the GetCapabilities documents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ArcGIS Server doesn’t create any static GetCapabilities xml documents, but does allow you to use external files.
+ArcGIS Server doesn’t create any static GetCapabilities XML documents, but does allow you to use external files.
 You will need to use such external files if you want to add any additional spatial reference systems, correct the keywords listing, change the LegendURL images, add better abstracts and layer titles, or add an INSPIRE extended capabilities section.
 We think to provide a fully compliant WMS it is highly likely that you will need to use a set of static files.

 The first step to editing your files is to create them.